Episode II: Part II - The Case of the Menacing Notes

 “That’s for me to find out,” I replied, my exasperated tone obvious.
 I was infuriated to the point I was now fully onboard with my investigation.
 The threatening notes, the apartment break-in, and now the knot on my head certainly appeared to corroborate the allegations made by my client.
 The doorbell rang, followed by loud knocking, then a shout of, "Police."

-“I’ll answer it,” I said, glancing at Becca and pushing myself away from the kitchen counter as I walked stealthily in the direction of a hallway separating the living room from the two bedrooms.
+“I’ll answer it,” I said, glancing at Becca and pushing myself away from the kitchen counter.
+I walked stealthily in the direction of a hallway separating the living room from the two bedrooms.
 I motioned for Becca to move further back into the kitchen, then positioned myself halfway around a dividing wall with only my left side visible.
 I gripped my short barrel revolver firmly underneath my sports jacket, then shouted, “door’s open, come in,” assuming the door remained unlocked after our unknown visitor bolted out earlier.
-As predicted, the door was unlocked and slightly ajar as a uniformed officer slowly pushed it inward, walking cautiously inside as he looked around.
-I noticed his hand on top of his holstered service revolver.
+A uniformed officer slowly pushed the door inward, stepping cautiously inside.
+He could have been the poster child for alertness.
+His hand rested on top of his holstered service revolver.

-“Police,” he shouted again, followed by a second male officer and a plainclothes female who I assumed was the detective.
+“Police,” he shouted again, followed by a second uniformed officer and a plainclothes female who I assumed was the detective.

 “I did,” I shouted back, releasing my grip on my revolver and walking slowly into the open living room, my empty hands in plain view.
 “I’m Matt Duggan, Private Investigator,” I continued in a normal tone.